University of St Andrews Union Debating Society: Organisation

 The Union Debating Society consists of the Board of Ten and then the Competitive Debates Subcommittee and the Public Debates Subcommittee.
 Together these compose the entire Debates Board and are composed solely of St Andrews students.
-All positions (save the Media, Treasurer and Equity officers) are elected in the AGM held in Spring.
+All positions (save the Media, Treasurer and Equity Officers) are elected in the AGM held in Spring.
 All matriculated students are able to run for any of these positions and equally all are able to vote in the AGM.

-The Board of Ten is led and chaired by the President and Convener and consists of: President and Convener; the Treasurer; the Chief Whip; the Chair of Ways and Means; the Clerk; the Media Officers (2); and the Equity Officers (2); the DosDA (Director of Student Development and Activities); and the Parent(s) of the House.
+The Board of Ten is led and chaired by the President and Convener and consists of: President and Convener; the Treasurer; the Chief Whip; the Chair of Ways and Means; the Clerk; the Steward to the House (Social Secretary); the Media Officers (two); the Diversity and Inclusion Officer; the Director of Student Development and Activities; and the Parent(s) of the House.
+The First Secretary to the House is appointed by the President and Convenor as their deputy.
 The Board of Ten is responsible for the overarching organisation of the Society and serves as the executive committee of the Union Debating Society.
 They meet weekly and minutes of these meetings are collected and kept with records dating back almost a century.